luka712/bones-cpp/readme.md

 do: Simply run project in xcode

 ### GOALS 0.1
 - DirectX/Mac/WebGPU initial game.
-Make sure it runs on Win/Mac/Linux with WebGPU, Metal, DirectX
+Make sure it runs on Win/Mac/Linux with WebGPU, Metal, DirectX, OpenGL, OpenGLES
 ### GOALS 0.2
 - Emscripten go further with game using engine.
 Make sure it's compiled for web with WebGPU/OpenGLES using Emscripten.

 # Dependencies
 TODO:

-- in lib, create WebGPU backend, here move texture implementation similar to Metal backend
+- move SDL2 window implementation to lib
 - Break project into smaller parts, start with loaders!

 - FORWARD_2D_NUM_OF_POINT_LIGHTS make sure it's passed to shader as well